Marlins vs. Angels Player Props Betting Odds

 Soler Stats

-- Soler has recorded at least one hit in four straight games.
-In his last five games he is hitting .348 with a double, four home runs, a walk and six RBI.
+- Soler hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .391 with a double, five home runs, a walk and eight RBI.

 Soler Recent Games